FluBBaOfWard/NitroGrafx/README.md

 # NitroGrafx V0.9.0

 PC-Engine/TurboGrafx-16 emulator for NDS

-This is a PC-Engine/TurboGrafx-16 emulator for the NDS, it can also emulate some of the (Super) CD-ROM^2 & Arcade Card.
+This is a PC-Engine/TurboGrafx-16 emulator for the Nintendo DS(i)/3DS, it can also emulate some of the (Super) CD-ROM^2 & Arcade Card.
 All games are not perfect, (alot of US games doesn't work because they are encrypted, use PCEToy or the emulator Ootake to decrypt these before you use them).
 Don't use overdumps as these are evil on PC Engine.

 ## How to use